 Published Date: Jul 14, 2018

-Directorate General of Health Services, KP, in its notification, addressed to all district health officers, medical superintendents, Dean of Khyber College of Dentistry, Peshawar and quarters concerned says: “All health workers in the dentistry unit of Khyber Pakhtunkhwa are requested to restrict and do not prefer mercury dental fillings for children below the age of 15 years in KP to safeguard their health at their very early age with immediate effect.”
+KP Health Services Directorate General, in its notification dated July 10, 2018 and addressed to all district health officers, medical superintendents, Khyber College of Dentistry dean and quarters concerned says, “All health workers in the dentistry unit of KP are requested to restrict and do not prefer mercury dental fillings for children below the age of 15 years in KP to safeguard their health at their very early age with immediate effect.”

-“We are confident that the step would go a long way in phasing out dental mercury amalgam use not only in Pakistan but also in our neighbouring countries,” Senior Adviser on Chemicals and Sustainable Industrial Development SDPI Dr Mahmood Khwaja said.
+“We are confident that the step taken in the very right direction would go a long way in phasing out dental mercury amalgam use not only in Pakistan but also in our neighbouring countries,” SDPI Senior Adviser on Chemicals Dr Mahmood Khawaja said.